-J. Mijin Cha is a Senior Analyst in the Sustainable Progress Initiative, with responsibilities for research, writing, and advocacy on key issues at the intersection of environmental, economic, and social sustainability.
-Mijin’s research and writing background includes work on sustainability policies, green economy, environmental justice, and economic justice.
+J. Mijin Cha is a Senior Policy Analyst at Dēmos focusing on money in politics and ideal elections.
+While at Dēmos, she also worked on promoting alternative metrics to GDP for measuring progress and broader issues of sustainability.
+Mijin’s prior research and writing background includes work on sustainability policies, green economy, environmental justice, and economic justice.
 Her previous work experience includes senior research, policy, and legal positions at Urban Agenda, the Progressive States Network, and the Center on Race, Poverty and the Environment.
 She has also worked internationally with the Integrated Center on International Mountain Development (ICIMOD) in Nepal and The International Union for the Conservation of Nature.

-Mijin is a graduate of Cornell University and holds a J.D. from the University of California, Hastings College of the Law, and LLM and PhD degrees from the University of London, School of Oriental and African Studies.
-She is an Adjunct Professor of Law at Fordham University School of Law.
+Mijin is a graduate of Cornell University and holds a JD from the University of California, Hastings College of the Law, and LLM and PhD degrees from the University of London, SOAS.
+She is a member of the California Bar and an adjunct professor at Fordham Law School.

 - February 3, 2014

 - January 21, 2014